-A lifelong love of puzzles and strategy gaming has led Moscow-born Alexey Pajitnov to worldwide recognition as one of the computer game industry’s most renowned game designers.
-He is best known as the creator of the Tetris® game, which on its 30th anniversary has sold hundreds of millions of copies on over 50 gaming platforms as one of the world’s most popular electronic games.
-Today, Alexey spends much of his time working with Blue Planet Software, the sole agent for the Tetris franchise, to continue making Tetris branded products exciting and fun for its millions of fans.
+A lifelong love of puzzles and strategy gaming has led Moscow-born (April 16, 1955) Alexey Pajitnov to worldwide recognition as one of the computer game industry’s most renowned game designers.
+He is best known as the creator of the Tetris game, which to date has sold hundreds of millions of copies on over 50 gaming platforms as one of the world’s most popular electronic games.

-In the past 30 years, Alexey has won numerous accolades for game design and his creation of Tetris, including the International Game Developers Association’s First Penguin Award in 2007 for “pioneering the casual games market.”
+Since the game’s debut in 1984, Alexey has won numerous accolades for game design and his creation of Tetris, including the International Game Developers Association’s First Penguin Award in 2007 for “pioneering the casual games market.”
 In 2009, Tetris was named the #2 Top Console Game of all time by the Guinness Book of World Records.

 Tetris to the World:

-A friendship with Henk Rogers, then head of a Japanese software company and currently Managing Director of The Tetris Company, helped bring Tetris out of the Soviet Union in 1989 and into worldwide circulation in a historic licensing agreement with Nintendo that put millions of copies of the game on Game Boy and Nintendo consoles.
+A friendship with Henk Rogers, then head of a Japanese software company and currently President of The Tetris Company, helped bring the Tetris game out of the Soviet Union in 1989 and into worldwide circulation in a historic licensing agreement with Nintendo that put millions of copies of the game on Game Boy and Nintendo consoles.
 In 1996, Alexey and Henk formed the business relationship that eventually would become a key part of The Tetris Company—still the exclusive source of all licenses to Tetris.
-Since his original creation of Tetris, Alexey has also helped produce several sequels to the game, including Tetris 2 and Super Tetris.
+Since his original creation of the Tetris game, Alexey has also helped produce several sequels to the game, including Tetris 2 and Super Tetris.
 Alexey relocated to the U.S. in 1991 with the help of Henk Rogers, and is now a resident of Washington State.

 Notable Gaming Contributions: